How to Format Your Book for Amazon Kindle Using Microsoft Word

 Use Amazon’s Kindle Previewer tool to validate your eBook’s formatting.
 This step helps you catch any potential issues before publishing.

-Test your eBook on various devices and screen sizes to ensure it looks good everywhere.
+Test your eBook on different devices and screen sizes to verify it displays correctly on all of them.
 Kindle Previewer provides valuable insights into how your eBook will appear to readers.

-Pay attention to elements like fonts, images, and the table of contents during the validation process, and make adjustments as needed.
+Pay attention to fonts, images, and the table of contents during the validation process, and make adjustments as needed.

 10. Publish on Amazon KDP